 Today in the United States, almost 50% of the population both working and unemployed are living at or below the federal poverty guidelines.
 Until the way wealth is distributed in the U.S. changes these figures will not change much.

 Low-income assistance programs, support the most vulnerable among us.
 There are many churches, government, and private foundations, offer free financial help with bills.
-We are our brother’s keeper, and to the extent we help others, we help ourselves!
+We are our brother’s keeper, and when we help others, we help ourselves!
 If you need free help paying bills, please use this site as a tool to find the assistance you need.
+Follow us Google +.
+Find Low-Income Assistance in your State.